sorbet/sorbet/website/docs/user-defined-generics.md

 There are two ways to re-declare a type member:

-- **As a normal type member:** it must still be specified as a type parameter when using the type (or left unspecified to use `T.untyped`), and will need to be re-declared again in any child types.
+- **As a variant type member:** it must still be specified as a type parameter when using the type (or left unspecified to use `T.untyped`), and will need to be re-declared again in any child types.